MaterializeInc/materialize/doc/developer/design/20210406_mapfilterproject.md

 The `MirRelationExpr::Filter` operator contains a sequence of `MirScalarExpr` expressions.
 Each expression is a function that is applied to the existing columns, and which produces either `Datum::True` or not.
-Rows that produce `Datum::True` are retained in the output, and rows that do not are discarded.
+Rows that produce `Datum::True` for all expressions are retained in the output, and rows that produce `Datum::False` or `Datum::Null` for any expressions are discarded.
+The production of any other `Datum` variant is a type error.

 The `MirRelationExpr::Project` operator contains a sequence of integer column references.
 Each column reference indicates that the value found in that column should be copied to the output in place of the reference.